kevikoech/blender_addon_tutorial/readme.rst

 In Blender addons have their own key-maps so as not to interfere with Blenders built in key-maps.

-In the example below, a new object-mode ``KeyMap`` is added, then a ``KeyMapItem`` is added to the key-map which references our newly added operator, using Ctrl+Shift+Space as the key shortcut to activate it.
+In the example below, a new object-mode :class:`bpy.types.KeyMap` is added, then a :class:`bpy.types.KeyMapItem` is added to the key-map which references our newly added operator, using :kbd:`Ctrl-Shift-Space` as the key shortcut to activate it.

 .. code-block:: python